Swetha-028/HMU/README.md

 2. Early Detection: HMUs can detect health issues early, allowing for timely interventions and better health outcomes.
 2. Personalized Care: HMUs can provide personalized health recommendations and treatment plans based on individual health data.
 3. Improved Disease Management: HMUs can help manage chronic diseases, such as diabetes, hypertension, and heart disease...

+**Data Analysis Dashboard**

+~ In Power BI, I cleaned and transformed the data using Power Query.
+Then I built an interactive dashboard.
+The dashboard includes line charts showing health variations over time, KPI cards for average values, gauge charts for status visualization, and a bar chart for daily summary.

+~ Using this dashboard, we can easily identify abnormal readings such as high heart rate or low SpO2 levels.
+This helps in quick analysis and decision-making.